Buerton, Cheshire West and Chester

-Buerton is a former civil parish, now in the parish of Aldford and Saighton, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Buerton is a former civil parish, now in the parish of Aldford and Saighton, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 According to the 2001 census it had a population of 22.
-The civil parish was abolished in 2015 to form Aldford and Saighton.
+Buerton was formerly a chapelry in the parish of St Oswald, in 1866 Buerton became a separate civil parish, on 1 April 2015 the parish was abolished to form "Aldford and Saighton".
+From 1974 to 2009 it was in Chester district.